Northern Ireland Protocol: Fact-checking claims about Brexit

 - Generic medicines (such as paracetamol) can be authorised by the UK in compliance with EU rules on medicines

-- No manufacturing authorisation or import licenses will be needed for medicines supplied from GB to NI, subject to certain conditions
+- No manufacturing authorisation or import licences will be needed for medicines supplied from GB to NI, subject to certain conditions

 - The batch testing of products for NI can be carried out in Britain and does not need to be repeated in the EU, provided these products are certified using the equivalent quality standards in the EU